TrellixVulnTeam/swahilipython_SCMU/Doc/library/platform.rst

    may look different on different platforms and this is intended.

-   If *aliased* is true, the function will use aliases for various platforms that report system names which differ from their common names, for example SunOS will be reported as Solaris.
+   If *aliased* is true, the function will use aliases for various platforms that report system names which differ kutoka their common names, for example SunOS will be reported as Solaris.
 The :func:`system_alias` function is used to implement this.